Yoga Exercises For Your Face:

 When most picture yoga in their mind, they envision poses, tranquility, and breathing.
 Furthermore, connecting yoga to that of improved flexibility, enhanced mindfulness, and toned muscles.
 Most often, we don’t think yoga exercises for your face, right!?

 Wait….What?
 Yoga for your face? : /

-The first time we heard this, we were a little skeptical as well, but knowing the benefits of yoga for the rest of your body (muscles, joints and such), we decided to do a little exploring on the topic.
+The first time we heard this, we were quite skeptical as well.
+However, knowing the benefits of yoga for the rest of your body (muscles, joints, etc.), we decided to do a little exploring on the topic.

 Our face has muscles, right!
-Theoretically, we guess it could work at tightening up our facial tone???
+Theoretically, we guess it could be beneficial for you face as well???

 An article published on U.S. News states that, “face yoga involves strength training muscles in and around your face”.
 As you work through some of the muscles, fingers are actually used to “act like weights or resistance”.
 There are also varying amounts of times that certain positions can be held for.